 James started out mostly as a striker before moving further back into midfield and defence.
-A right-footed player, he made his youth team debut while still a schoolboy in 2015/16 before becoming a key figure in our Treble-winning Under-18 season the following year.
+He made his youth-team debut while still a schoolboy in 2015/16 before becoming a key figure in our Treble-winning Under-18 season the following year.

 His versatility was a key attribute as he featured at right-back, wing-back and in a central defensive back three throughout the campaign, playing in every game as the Youth Cup was successfully retained and scoring a brilliant header in the semi-final at White Hart Lane.

+In March 2017, James signed a first professional contract at the club which ran until the end of the 2018/19 campaign.
 He continued his good form in 2017/18, captaining the Under-18s to another FA Youth Cup triumph and being named Academy Player of the Season.

 In June 2018, he signed a four-year Chelsea contract and went on loan to Wigan Athletic in the Championship for the forthcoming season.

 There he was a huge success.
-He was instrumental in helping Wigan stay in the Championship and received an astonishing 96 per cent of the votes from Latics supporters in their Player of the Year vote.
+He was instrumental in helping Wigan stay in the Championship and received an astonishing 96 per cent of the votes from Latics supporters in their Player of the Year poll.

 He played at right-back and central midfield and was also voted Wigan’s Players’ Player of the Year.
 To top it off he won the club’s Goal of the Season award for a brilliant hit away to Bristol City.

-- 24 APPEARANCES
+- 5 APPEARANCES

 - 363 MINUTES PLAYED

-- 16 GAMES STARTED
+- 4 GAMES STARTED

 - 1 GOALS

-2 ASSISTS 21 CROSSES 23 CHANCES CREATED
+1 ASSISTS 7 CROSSES 7 CHANCES CREATED